Rainyan/sourcemod-nt-loadout-rescue/README.md

 * The [neotokyo.inc include](https://github.com/softashell/sourcemod-nt-include/blob/master/scripting/include/neotokyo.inc), version 1.1 or newer

 ## Installation
-* Move the compiled .smx binary to addons/sourcemod/plugins
+* Move the compiled .smx binary to `addons/sourcemod/plugins`
-* Move the gamedata file to addons/sourcemod/gamedata/neotokyo
+* Move the gamedata file to `addons/sourcemod/gamedata/neotokyo` (create the "neotokyo" in gamedata if it doesn't exist yet)